 Quick Recovery Facelift

 Signs of aging on the face and neck can make you appear older than you actually are.
-For men and women with demanding careers, though, they can’t take the time needed to recover from a traditional facelift.
-In Harrisburg, PA, Dr. Scott Gayner offers a quick recovery facelift that meets the needs of these patients without the downtime of traditional facelifts.
-This procedure, sometimes called a MACS-Lift, creates a refreshed and more youthful appearance by tightening jowls and minimizing wrinkles.
+Men and women with demanding careers usually can’t take the time needed to recover from a traditional facelift.
+In Harrisburg, PA, top board-certified facial plastic surgeon Dr. Scott Gayner offers a quick recovery facelift that meets the needs of these patients from Lancaster, York, and other nearby communities without the downtime of a traditional facelift.
+This procedure creates a refreshed, more youthful appearance by tightening jowls and minimizing wrinkles.

 During a quick recovery facelift procedure, Dr. Gayner removes excess skin and tightens underlying tissue.
 That’s the same technique used in a traditional facelift, which involves a long incision and disturbs a large area of skin.
 The quick recovery facelift uses only a short incision in front of the ear.
 Because a shorter incision is used, people usually experience only minimal bleeding during the procedure and less bruising or swelling after the procedure.

 Dr. Gayner tightens the facial muscles and may also perform limited undermining and excision of facial skin during a mini facelift.
 This facelift technique is usually performed with the patient under local anesthesia, and because a great deal of skin cannot be removed, it’s usually best for younger individuals or patients with less sagging.